brendanarnold/keycloak-caddy-oauth2-proxy/README.md

 127.0.0.1    keycloak
 ```

+Regenerate a client ID from One Login and add to `OAUTH2_PROXY_CLIENT_SECRET` in `docker-compose.yml`

 Run `docker compose up`

-Import the Keycloak realm and client into Keycloak
+Import the Keycloak realm and client JSON files into Keycloak

-Copy the Keycloak realm key (S256) into One Login and update the Client ID in Keycloak to your own from One Login.
+Copy the Keycloak RS256 public realm key, under Realm Settings into One Login and update the Client ID in Keycloak to your own from One Login.

 visit http://caddy.local - it should redirect to sign-in